 In response to the shortcomings of official data sources, journalists, activists and researchers have constructed a series of public datasets that count police-involved deaths using a combination of public records and media accounts.
 These crowdsourced efforts are, typically, much more comprehensive than government sources, and rely on methodologies that closely match those described in forthcoming, government-lead data-collection projects, such as the Bureau of Justice Statistics’ proposed re-design of the Arrested-Related Deaths Program.24

-In our paper, data on police-involved deaths comes from one of these non-traditional sources, Fatal Encounters.
+In our paper, data on police-involved deaths comes from one of these non-traditional sources.
 Fatal Encounters is a journalist-led project that seeks to document all episodes of fatal police-civilian interactions in the United States since 2000.4 The project relies on contributions of professional and volunteer researchers, compiled from media reports and public records.
 The universe of cases in Fatal Encounters is broader than similar projects, such as The Washington Post's compilation of data on police shootings, and has a greater temporal coverage than The Guardian's dataset on police-involved deaths.
 We use data from those dates with complete national data, January 1, 2013 through the date of access, May 8, 2017.4

 Data for population estimates, necessary for calculating race and place specific rates, come from the American Community Survey 5-year 2009-2014.